IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-scream.md

 * A congestion window computation that evolves over a longer timescale (several RTTs) especially when the congestion window evolution is dictated by estimated delay (to minimize vulnerability to, e.g., short-term delay variations).

 * A fine-grained congestion control given by the self-clocking; it operates on a shorter time scale (1 RTT).
 The benefits of self-clocking are also elaborated upon in {{TFWC}}.
-The self-clocking however acts more like an emergency break as bytes in flight can exceed the congesion window to a certain degree.
-The rationale is to be able to transmit large video frames and avoid that they are unnecessarily queued up on the sender side.
+The self-clocking however acts more like an emergency break as bytes in flight can exceed the congesion window only to a certain degree.
+The rationale is to be able to transmit large video frames and avoid that they are unnecessarily queued up on the sender side, but still prevent a bootleneck queue

 A rate-based congestion control algorithm typically adjusts the rate based on delay and loss.
 The congestion detection needs to be done with a certain time lag to avoid overreaction to spurious congestion events such as delay spikes.
 Despite the fact that there are two or more congestion indications, the outcome is that there is still only one mechanism to adjust the sending rate.
 This makes it difficult to reach the goals of high throughput and prompt reaction to congestion.